 - Green can enhance creative performance and might be a good idea where innovation is important.

-You most likely want to optimize your bedroom for sleeping, so choosing colors like a soft blue or lavender that creates a calming sensation may be a good idea.
+You most likely want to optimize your bedroom for sleeping, so choosing colors like soft blue or lavender that create a calming sensation may be a good idea.